AS FEATURED ON:

 Mental health and obtaining an ADHD assement is a complicated process, so it’s natural that you may have some lingering questions.
 Below are answers to some of the most commonly asked questions.

 Yes, if it is clinically appropriate.
-Licensed providers may prescribe stimulants such as Adderall through telehealth, following all state and federal rules.
+Licensed providers may prescribe stimulants through telehealth, following all state and federal rules.

 Yes, ADHD Advisor clinicians may prescribe stimulants with PDMP compliance.

-While many individuals can recognize potential ADHD symptoms in their own behavior, a formal clinical evaluation is required to determine whether diagnostic criteria are met and to explore treatment options.
+While many individuals can recognize potential ADHD symptoms in their own behavior, a formal clinical evaluation is required to determine whether assessment criteria are met and to explore treatment options.

 The process can begin with an online assessment at ADHDAdvisor.org.
 From there, a consultation may be scheduled with a licensed provider who will review symptoms and determine whether ADHD is identified as part of the evaluation.